corsonknowles/RegExTranslator.com/README.md

 ## Technologies

-RegexTranslator.com is a web application built on the Meteorjs platform, an implementation of Nodejs.
+RegexTranslator.com is a web application built on the Meteor platform, an implementation of Node.js.

 The database is MongoDB, specifically using mLab for deployment, and the frontend will be developed in React with a Redux cycle.

 Technologies used:

 - Node.js with Meteor.js
-- MongoDB & mLab MongoDB
+- MongoDB (developer side) & mLab MongoDB (deployment)
-- React
+- React.js
-- Redux
+- Redux.js
 - SRL

 ### External APIS